 Canada’s first Energy Star certified Habitat home is built by Habitat for Humanity Wellington County

-The Right Honourable Michaelle Jean, then Governor General of Canada, becomes Vice Regal Patron for HFHC
+The Right Honourable Michaelle Jean, then Governor General of Canada, becomes Vice Regal Patron of Habitat for Humanity Canada

 70 affiliates, 38 ReStores, and 974 homes